BoldGrid/boldgrid-theme-framework/README.md

 ### 1.1 ###
 * New Feature: Typography controls now have image previews.
 * Bug fix: Unique menu names not formatted correctly.
+* Bug fix: On start over, staging menus are not deleted.

 ### 1.0.10 ###
 * Update: Changing email links to @example.com.